mdtmattos/Cypress_JS/README.md

 <h1 align="center">Automation using Cypress and JavaScrpt</h1>
 <p align="center">This project consists of registering a contract.
 Automation is done in JavaScript using Cypress as the automation framework.</p>

-## Automation using Cypress and JavaScrpt
-Scripts to configure and run the tests
+## Scripts to configure and run the tests

 Configure the project
 Run the script: npm install